the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-spreadsheets.md

 ### Working with several sheets

-You often use several sheets for different but related data.
-It is a very useful tool indeed, expecially when one wants to share the whole data with colleagues. .csv files on the other hand are only saving one sheet at a time.
-In addition, most data analysis software have ways to import .xlsx files, such that the format is qutie a standard.
-The practical solution is to work with the .xlsx format, while making sure all the information is avaialble in a .csv export for each sheet.
+We often use several sheets for different but related data.
+It is a very useful tool indeed, especially when one wants to share the complete dataset with colleagues.
+On the other hand, csv files only save one sheet at a time.
+Though most data analysis software has several ways to import xlsx files, the practical solution is to work with the xlsx format while making sure that the information is available in csv format for each sheet.
 A better solution, especially for long term storage, is to save all sheets separately in a csv file and zip them together.
-This latter solution allows to contain also extra documenations that could be in a different format (for example a text file explaning the meaning of the headers and the unit chosen)
+This latter solution allows containing also extra documentations that could be in a different format (for example a text file explaining the meaning of the headers and the unit chosen)

 ### Spreadsheet design